Skip to content

 * * * * * wget -q -O - https://yoursite.com/wp-cron.php?doing_wp_cron > /dev/null 2>&1

-Check 2: License Status
+Check 2: License status

-Scheduled flows require an active Pro license:
+Scheduled flows require an active license:

 1. Go to Flowguard > License